Musaib03/Docker-Test/README.md

 docker run -d -p 8080:80 my-html-page
 ```

+Correct Workflow for Your Dockerfile
+### Build the Image Locally: Since your Dockerfile is designed to create a custom image, you need to build it locally.
+Run the following command in the directory containing your Dockerfile:

+docker build -t my-html-page .

+### Run the Container Locally: After building the image, you can run it using:

+docker run -d -p 80:80 my-html-page

+### Tag the Image:
+docker tag my-html-page Musaib0/my-html-page:latest

+### Push the Image:
+docker push Musaib0/my-html-page:latest

+### Pull the Image:
+docker pull Musaib0/my-html-page:latest

 ## Additional Notes
 - If the container fails to start, check logs:
   ```